We take a look at some well-known women and celebrate their achievements in their respective fields.

-Baroness Boothroyd first assisted a number of Labour MPs before winning a seat on the Hammersmith Borough Council (1965–68).
+Baroness Boothroyd first assisted several Labour MPs before winning a seat on the Hammersmith Borough Council (1965–68).
 She continued to contest seats in Parliament and was unsuccessful two more times before she won a seat as the Labour candidate for West Bromwich in 1973.
 In 1974, she was made an assistant government whip.
-Boothroyd was then elected the first female speaker of the House 1992.
+Boothroyd was then elected the first female speaker of the House in 1992.
 She sought to modernise the role of speaker.

 Florence Nightingale (Nursing)